E3 Spark Plugs vs. Motorcraft Spark Plugs Which Spark Plug is Right for You?

 • E3 spark plugs have a longer bulb with two-piece construction.
 This makes it much more user-friendly.

 • Motorcraft spark plugs are also single-piece and shorter.
-It's easier to install than the e3 spark plug.
-They can be more challenging to install on engines that are over 4L.
+It’s easier to install than the e3 spark plug.
+They can be more challenging to install on over 4L engines.

 • Motorcraft spark plugs have more spark gaps than e3 spark plugs.
 This can confuse the engine when trying to start or completely shut down the engine.
 However, this gap can be overcome by people with little to no experience using e3 spark plugs.